svalinn/condorht_tools/setup/README.md

 4. GCC
 5. OpenMPI (optional)

-You may want to modify the line starting with `arguments =` in `build_compile.sub` if you want to build Open MPI or if you have pre-downloaded the tarballs for any of the five compiler packages.
-For example, if you want to build OpenMPI and your tarballs are located in `/squid/my_username`, you should modify the line to be

-`arguments = my_username mpi`.

-This is not required, however.
-If the tarballs are not found, they will simply be downloded off the internet.
-If `mpi` is not specified, then OpenMPI will not be built.

-The submit file should be submitted with the `-i` flag to declare it as an interactive job:

-`$ condor_submit -i build_compile.sub`

-After waiting a short while (generally a few minutes), you will be given a terminal on the execute node.
-Then run

-`$ bash build_compile.bash`

-to run the script which compiles the compilers and makes the compile tarball.
-This should take about 20-25 minutes.
-When it finishes, type

-`$ exit`

-to return to the submit node, where the newly-created tarball `compile.tar.gz` will be waiting.
-The last step is to copy the tarball to your SQUID directory by running

-`$ cp compile.tar.gz /squid/$USER`.
+If you do not want to build OpenMPI, then you will need to modify the line `arguments = mpi` in `build_compile.sub` to be `arguments =`.

+Submit the submit file with `$ condor_submit build_compile.sub`.
+This will build the compilers and place the output binaries, libraries, headers, and other files in `/mnt/gluster/$USER/compile`.

 Build DAGMC
 ----------------------------------------